Morningstar Star Rating Explainer: What They Are & How To Use Them

 • Price

-An analyst will use interviews with the team as well as proprietary data to establish a rating.
-The rating is based on the expectation of alpha, which is defined as “active return on an investment.”
-It’s seen as what the manager brings to the table in terms of returns (ie. how much it beats its benchmark).
+An analyst will use interviews with the management team as well as proprietary data to establish a rating.
+The rating is based on the expectation of alpha.
+Alpha is how much an investment beats its benchmark.
+A negative alpha would mean it lags the benchmark, while a positive alpha means it outperforms its benchmark.

 The Morningstar analyst rating has five levels with the top three having medals, here’s what they mean: